Frank Dunlap: Football

-Frank returned to Ottawa where he finished his degree at St. Patrick’s College (University) and played football for the Ottawa Trojans.
+Frank returned to Ottawa where he finished his degree at St. Patrick's College (University) and played football for the Ottawa Trojans.
 Once the war ended, Dunlap then joined the Ottawa Rough Riders of the Canadian Football League (CFL) where he mainly played quarterback and halfback.
 Dunlap played with the Rough Riders for three years, from 1945 until 1947.
 He was named an all-star in 1946.
 He played with his younger brother, Jake Dunlap, during his years with the Rough Riders.

 In 1948 Frank was accepted to Osgoode Hall Law School in Toronto and played for the Toronto Argonauts in both 1948 and 1949 while enrolled.
-He then returned Ottawa to finish his football career.
-In 1950 under head coach Wally Masters, he played half back instead of quarterback.
+He then returned to Ottawa to finish his football career.
+In 1950 under head coach Wally Masters, he played half-back instead of quarterback.
 The final year of his career came in 1951 as he captured a Grey Cup under head coach Clem Crowe.

 Post-playing career

 Once his athletic career was over, Frank Dunlap practiced law in Ottawa with his brother, Jake, in their firm, Dunlap & Dunlap.
-On August 4, 1947 he married Kathryn Heney of Pembroke and later had four sons: David, Michael, Patrick and Daniel.
+On August 4, 1947, he married Kathryn Heney of Pembroke and later had four sons: David, Michael, Patrick, and Daniel.
 In 1957 he ran for the federal Liberal Party as a candidate in the Ottawa-Carleton area.
 The principles he advocated for included providing the armed forces with good training programs; giving children of service members and veterans educational assistance; giving farmers a voice in agricultural marketing; and working towards establishing adequate hospital facilities in the Ottawa-Carleton area.
 Dunlap was not elected, losing to Progressive Conservative, Dick Bell.
 In 1967 Dunlap was appointed a Judge, where he remained until his sudden death on September 26, 1993.